ciathyza/skyrim-optimization-guide-2018/README.md

   - OS: Windows 10 64bit
   - UserBenchmarks: Game 119%, Desk 105%, Work 88%

+This is (for the time being) fairly high-end but you should be able to achieve a good framerate even with a lesser GTX-level graphics card, less RAM, and a slower CPU.
+Of course a powerful graphics card with over 4GB of RAM is key to a fluid gameplay and having more RAM always helps because we can utilize it as VRAM via ENB.

 ---

 ### 2. System Preparation & Optimization